 While Sematan may be small in size, the view over the South China Sea is breathtaking and expansive.
 The town features a long jetty and shops selling produce, hardware, and essential goods.
 You’ll also find a few restaurants and hawker stalls serving prawns, crab, and other freshly caught seafood.

 The best time to stay in a vacation rental in Sematan

 Sematan has a tropical rainforest climate, which means you can expect heavy rainfall almost all year round.
 The best time to travel is during the winter months of January and early February, when you’ll find moderate temperatures with lots of bright, sunny days for exploration.
 Keep in mind that January is the area’s second-wettest month after November.
 Temperatures tend to drop later in February as it gets closer to March, the area’s coldest month.

-What are the top things to do in Sematan?
+Top things to do in Sematan

 Gunung Gading National Park

 One of the better-known rainforest parks in Sarawak is Gunung Gading National Park, about 30 minutes’ drive from Sematan, where you can see the world’s largest flower, rafflesia, bloom in real time.
 In addition to the short plank walk path to the area where the rafflesia bloom, the main trail will take you past waterfalls and up to the Gunung Gading summit.
 The park also offers guided visits, or you can rent a bike to explore on your own.